fwoosh-dev/fwoosh/packages/hooks/README.md

 # `@fwoosh/hooks`

-Useful hooks to consume storybook state for plugins and fwoosh internals.
+Useful hooks to consume fwoosh state for plugins and fwoosh internals.

 ## Installation